Slash your monthly payments by using your home equity.

 Is it smart to pay off credit cards with home equity?

-It can be very smart financially because mortgage rates are typically much lower than credit card rates (often 7% vs 25%).
+It can be very smart financially because mortgage rates are typically much lower than credit card rates (often 7% to 9% versus 22% to 25%).
 However, you are turning unsecured debt into secured debt, meaning your home is collateral.
+If you default, you can lose the house — a much worse outcome than the credit card hits you'd take with unsecured debt.

 What is the difference between HELOC and Home Equity Loan?

-A Home Equity Loan provides a lump sum with a fixed interest rate and fixed term.
+A Home Equity Loan provides a lump sum with a fixed interest rate and fixed term — predictable monthly payments.
 A HELOC is a revolving line of credit with a variable interest rate, similar to a credit card but secured by your home.
+HELOCs are flexible (draw what you need, when you need it) but the variable rate creates payment uncertainty.

 Are there closing costs?